-As a filmmaker, the other factor we have to consider is our initial budget.
+The other factor you’ll have to consider is your initial budget.
 Go too high and the chance of return could diminish.
-Let me explain.

-I’ve chatted with a few heavy-hitting friends in the industry (that I hope to interview soon) and there is talk about what I’m going to call the “no-man’s-land” of indie movie production.
-That is, there is a budget range from roughly 2.5M-10M that is becoming increasingly difficult to finance.
+I’ve chatted with a few heavy-hitting friends in the industry and there is talk about what I’m going to call the “no-man’s-land” of indie movie budgets.
+This describes is a budget range from roughly 1M-10M that is becoming increasingly difficult to finance.

-Tax credits and other deals aside – What I’m suggesting is due, in large part to changes in movie distribution and the subsequent challenge of generating enough revenue to recoup the initial investment.
+Tax credits and other deals aside, this is due (in large part) to changes in how movie distribution is shifting from a B2B to a B2C paradigm.
+This makes generating enough revenue to recoup the initial film investment challenging.

-Indie film financing was always a crap shoot – but take away potential sales channels and add the fact that technology now permits virtually anyone to make a decent looking movie and you can begin to understand why this is happening.
+Indie film financing was always a crap shoot.
+But take away potential sales channels and add the fact that technology now permits virtually anyone to make a decent looking movie, and you can understand why it’s difficult to sell your movie.

 Lets talk some numbers…

-Traditionally, when movies are financed most people including grips, gaffers, craft services and other crew – they get paid on the front end as part of the movie’s budget.
+When movies are funded, most people including grips, gaffers, craft services and other crew – They get paid on the front end as part of the movie’s budget.
 We can also include some agents, managers, lawyers, Teamsters, writers, actors – and mostly everyone else too.

 Of course, as we all know there is no guarantee that any movie project will make money.
-So for you and me and most indies, it will take roughly two years of hustle to churn out a movie that we can be proud of.
-For the studios, they are going to churn out micro-budget movies like widgets in a factory.
-The odds of success, for both of us – the indie filmmakers and the studio are getting closer equal.
+So for you and me and most indies, it will take roughly two years of hustle to churn out a movie that you can be proud of.
+And all your hustle will help when it comes time to sell your movie.